 Team BUCKTOOL doesn’t know how you like it.
 So, they’ve opened an option for you to let the sander work from 0° to 90°.
 On top of that, you don’t even need to bring any adjustment to the belt tension while changing the belt.

-Plus, the sand disc’s work table has an angle-adjustable work table with a meter gauge.
+Also, this tilting belt sander has an angle-adjustable work table with a miter gauge that can be set to different angles.
 By the way, if you’re a dust hater too, then its 2 dust ports will give you another reason to love it.

 - Ensures 25% increase in sanding efficiency